PaystackOSS/plugin-payment-forms-for-wordpress/README.txt

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [WooCommerce Plugin Forum](https://wordpress.org/support/plugin/wpjobster-paystack-gateway).
+If you get stuck, you can ask for help in the [Payment forms for Paystack Plugin Forum](https://wordpress.org/support/plugin/payment-forms-for-paystack).
 You can also directly email support@paystack.com for assistance.

 = Payment Forms for Paystack is awesome!
 Can I contribute? =